Types Of Car Sensors And What They Do

 Where is the NOx Sensor located?
 NOx sensors are attached to a vehicle’s exhaust pipes.
 Look for a cover with an electrical cord coming out.

-The primary indications that suggest NOx sensor failure are a significant decrease in fuel economy and engine power.
+The main indications that suggest NOx sensor failure are a substantial decrease in fuel economy and engine power.
 Your vehicle may also enter a “restricted mode” or even stop running entirely.

 13. Fuel Temperature Sensor